RodolfoPelinson/Statistic_concepts/Markdowns/Test_normality_residuals.md

     ## data:  y_A
     ## W = 0.96399, p-value = 0.1306

-Appears to also be normally distributed.
+Appears to be normally distributed.

 Now B.